yoptgyo/get_input/README.md

 ## Data types which can be used:
-  'int' for integer
+  -'int' for integer,
-  'str' for string
+  -'str' for string
-  'float' for float values
+  -'float' for float values

 # Example code